 Forest certification is an important tool used by forest companies, governments and buyers around the globe to ensure that forest products originate from legal and sustainable sources.
 In third-party certification, independent auditors review forest operations for compliance with standards that address environmental, social and economic concerns.
 No other construction material has the same rigorous review of its extractive processes as wood.

 Canada has the largest independently certified area of forest in the world.
+77% of Canada’s managed Crown forest land is certified to third-party standards of sustainable forest management.
 Approximately 10% of the world’s forests are independently certified, and 40% of these certified lands are in Canada.
-Circa 149 million hectares of forest land in Canada are certified by one of three credible third-party programs, the Canadian Standards Association, Sustainable Forestry Initiative and Forest Stewardship Council, the first two of which are embraced by the Programme for the Endorsement of Forest Certification schemes, while all are approved by the UK government’s Central Point of Expertise on Timber Procurement.
+Circa 183 million hectares of forest land in Canada are certified by one of three credible third-party programs, the Canadian Standards Association, Sustainable Forestry Initiative and Forest Stewardship Council, the first two of which are embraced by the Programme for the Endorsement of Forest Certification schemes, while all are approved by the UK government’s Central Point of Expertise on Timber Procurement.

 Wood products sequester more carbon dioxide than is emitted during harvesting, transportation, and manufacturing.
 This means wood products actually have a negative greenhouse gas footprint!
 Wood is a natural choice when it comes to climate change because:

 - Wood products continue to store the carbon sequestered by trees, keeping it out of the atmosphere.
 When trees are converted into wood products, such as furniture and homes, much of the sequestered carbon is stored in those products indefinitely—which keeps it out of the atmosphere.
 A wood product will hold the carbon for the duration of its lifetime, and even longer if the product is later recycled for another use.